Vignette is a non-profit organization dedicated to

 Madeleine Fitzgerald, Treasurer

-Madeleine Fitzgerald is an emerging art museum educator in the Dallas/Fort Worth area.
-She is currently the Audience Relations Coordinator for Programming at the Dallas Museum of Art.
+Madeleine Fitzgerald is an art museum educator in the Dallas/Fort Worth area.
+In the fall of 2018, she became the Manager of Public Programs at the Amon Carter Museum of American Art.

 Chesley Williams, Secretary